sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 3.1.2 Event Consumer
 The event consumer is a class in sonic-eventd container that processes the incoming record.

-On bootup, event consumer reads */etc/sonic/evprofile/default.json* and builds an internal map of events, called *static_event_map*.
+On intitialization, event consumer reads */etc/sonic/evprofile/default.json* and builds an internal map of events, called *static_event_map*.
 It then reads from EVENTPUBSUB table.
-This table contains records that are published by applications and waiting to be received by event consumer.
+This table contains records that are published by applications and waiting to be received by eventd.
 Whenever there is a new record, event consumer reads the record, processes and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.